rapid7/insightconnect-plugins/plugins/salesforce/help.md

 #### Monitor Users

-This task is used to get information about users, their login history and which users have been updated
+This task is used to get information about users, their login history and which users have been updated.

 ##### Input